rajeski/A_B_Analysis_Test_Results/README.md

 Attempt to understand whether a given company should implement a new page or keep the old page with following steps:

 ### Probability-based approach
-A/B test
+- A/B test
-Regression approach
+- Regression approach

 ### Requirements
-Matplotlib
+1) Matplotlib
-Python
+2) Pandas
-Pandas
+3) Python
-Statsmodels
+4) Statsmodels

 #### Probability-based approach: